 People say tattoos tell stories.
-For Jimmy, some were of his love story, some of his family, while others covered scars from bullet holes and stab wounds, and the one on his neck from the time a group tried to lynch him.
+For Jimmy, some were of his family, while others covered scars from bullet holes and stab wounds, and the one on his neck from the time a group tried to lynch him.
 He got lucky that day.
 The clouds went gray, and the winds blew hard, and the hail came large and fast.
 “We’ll be back,” they yelled.

 He didn’t stay to let them.
 Hail was rare, and this was Mississippi; luck meant the time had come to leave.
 He kissed his mother and father goodbye that night.
 “I’ll write from Boston,” he told them.
 Then he walked to the bus station and left.
 The year was 1926.
 He had just turned seventeen.

 Jimmy had a knack for fighting.
 Part may have been genetic, one could say, as his father was a local boxing champion in youth.
 Part certainly had to be practice.
 Pop and Jimmy spent most nights training on the dirt patch in front of their home.
 They had been doing so from before Jimmy could even remember.
 “You have to know how to defend yourself,” Pops would say.
 But as Jimmy grew into a teenager of nearly six foot five and a muscular two twenty, it was others whom he defended.
 People always called on him when trouble brewed.
 That’s what led to the bullet holes and stab wounds and the attempted lynching.

 In Mississippi, boxing earned him a reputation and some awards.
 In Boston, his fighting ability paid the bills.
 He boxed in underground matches, earning enough to pay rent for a small apartment in Dorchester and free time during the day to do what he loved most, reading and writing.
 But when he broke his left hand in a fight, the money dried up, and his home became a small tent on a side alley of town.